Austin Hedges Player Props: Pirates vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.
+- The pitching staff for the Diamondbacks has a collective 8.4 K/9, which ranks 21st in the league.

-- The Diamondbacks have the 21st-ranked team ERA across all league pitching staffs (4.44).
+- The Diamondbacks' 4.43 team ERA ranks 20th among all MLB pitching staffs.

-- The Diamondbacks rank 18th in baseball in home runs surrendered (102 total, 1.2 per game).
+- Diamondbacks pitchers combine to surrender 102 total home runs at a clip of 1.1 per game (to rank 18th in the league).

+- Nelson starts for the first time this season for the Diamondbacks.

 © 2023 Data Skrive.
 All rights reserved.